PDLPorters/devops/NOTES.md

 - [ ] prep `Changes` for new version.
 Make note that the next release is its own repo and distro
 - [ ] add `xt/00-check-changelog.t` test
 - [ ] add `.gitignore`
+- [ ] add a test to check that `pdldoc` indexing works for the new dist

 [pdl split meta-issue](https://github.com/PDLPorters/pdl/issues/119)
 ```